SobiaatNUST/Quantitative-Analysis-of-MAS-Based-Protection-Systems/Codes/Readme_Codes.md

 ## Citation

 If you use these models in your research, please cite our work.
+SobiaatNUST.
+(2025).
+SobiaatNUST/Quantitative-Analysis-of-MAS-Based-Protection-Systems: Probabilistic Verification of Protection Algorithms Using PRISM Model Checker (v1.0.0).
+Zenodo. https://doi.org/10.5281/zenodo.15301329

 ## License